alex23lemm/monai2021bootcamp-aws-instructions/README.md

 ![image](https://user-images.githubusercontent.com/611112/134417890-13ba1ba7-c090-4fa6-bbfa-8a5472381228.png)

-* Congratulations, you accessed your AWS account, which you will use for the rest of the day.
+* Congratulations, you have accessed your AWS account, which you will use for the rest of the day.
 Now, we need to make sure to launch your own Jupyter server.

 ## Launching your pre-configured SageMaker Notebook instance